FirasLatrech/todoList/README.md

 # Git and branches

   ## naming

     - feature branches: These branches are used for developing new features or making changes to existing features.
 Feature branches should be created off of the develop branch and should be named using the following convention: feature/<feature-name>
     - hotFix branches: these branches are for hotfixes in the prod (urgent fixes) hotFix/<fix-issue>

   ## workflow

-    - The typical Git workflow for this project will involve the following steps:
+     The typical Git workflow for this project will involve the following steps:
         a.
 Pull the development branch: if it is a new feature always update your local develop branch with the remote changes and fix conflicts that exist.
 If it is a hotFix pull the specific branch (master/develop/staging) and fix conflicts if they exist.
         b.
 Create a feature branch: When starting work on a new feature or bug fix, create a new feature branch off of the main development feature (master or develop branch) using the naming convention described above.
         c.
 Work on the feature: Make the necessary changes to the code to implement the new feature or fix the bug.
 Commit to your changes regularly.
         d.
 Commit and Push branch: Don't commit the pre-push scripts.
 Fix all the eslint issues.
 Be sure that all the texts are translated into the three languages.
 No console log is allowed.
         f.
 Create a merge request: When you have finished working on the feature, create a merge request to merge your changes into the develop branch.
         g.
 Fix conflicts: if there are conflicts while creating a merge request, merge the development branch into your current branch fix conflicts, and push the branch with a clear commit like “update feature with develop”
         h.
 Testing: After a pull request is created, run the tests and check if everything is ok.
-Make sure that everything is working before updating the task status to “to be tested”
+Make sure that everything is working before updating the task status to “to be merged”
         i.
 Code review: The merge request will be reviewed by another member of the team.

     ❌ Don't work on the same branch for a long time.
 Each task has it is own branch

    ## TAM